wrilben/v-practical-test/README.md

-# Vue.js Mid-Level Task: Book Review Platform
+# Vue.js Beginner Testing Task: Book Review Platform

 ## Project Overview
 Create a book review platform where users can view a list of books, add new books, write reviews, and rate books.
 This project will incorporate various Vue.js functionalities and best practices.